aadilmallick/my-notes-docusaurus/docs/ai-engineering/04-prompt-engineering.md

 **Start now by telling me what you learned from the attached files, then ask your first question.**
 ```

+### Use cases

+#### Company use case

+If you want to create a great AI project based on your company, you should upload these documents to the project knowledge base:

+- **profile context doc**: The document you can create here [[#Create a profile context doc]] to give AI context about yourself
+- **company context doc**: The document you can create here [[03-prompt-slop#Company deep research report prompt]] to give AI context about yourself

+## Deep research

 ### Creating a deep research prompt

+This is a prompt to initiate deep research

 ```
 You are an expert Deep Research Prompt Engineer.
 Your job is to help me write a detailed, robust research prompt.